-Dear Parents/Whanau, Students & Community Members
+Dear Parents/Whānau, Students & Community Members

 - Increase confidence and competence

-- Having opportunity to contribute and share
+- Having the opportunity to contribute and share

-- Critically analyse their own and others actions
+- Critically analyse their own and others actions by providing constructive feedback.

 - Develop a positive and responsive attitude towards their own well being and others.